UTH

 Delivering the For Our Children program requires training.
 The training provides background information on HPV, HPV-related cancers, and HPV vaccination.
 It also explains how to use program materials to educate parents.
 Staff (facilitators and program coordinators) should complete the training before delivering the program to parents.

 A training package is available for organizations interested in delivering the program.
 It provides background information on HPV vaccination and explains how to use program materials to educate parents.
-The Texas Department of State Health Services accredited the For Our Children training for continuing education credits for Community Health Workers (4 hours).

 The training is divided into two sections: